marklookermans/hass-hp_ilo-beta-fork/README.md

 Once installed, go to **Settings** → **Devices & Services** → **Add Integration** and search for **HP iLO**.

 > [!TIP]
 > **Auto-Discovery:** For the best experience, enable **SSDP/Discovery** in your iLO Web Interface.
-This allows Home Assistant to find your server automatically.
+This allows Home Assistant to find your server automatically using the `urn:schemas-upnp-org:device:Basic:1` target.

 ---